bodom0015/selenium-test-harness/README.md

 ## Synopsis

-A selenium automated test harness with an example test suite for the Wolfram Development Platform
+A selenium automated test harness with a simple example test suite for the Wolfram Development Platform.

 ## Motivation
 In order to familiarize myself with Selenium automation, I have attempted to automate the following steps using the Selenium framework: